q191201771/lalext/lal_website_english/FAQ.md

 Also, if you want lalserver to provide direct support internally, you can go to GitHub and raise an issue, I will consider scheduling support, thanks.

-▌ h265
+▌ H.265
-**Q: Does lal support h265 playback?** lal supports h265. if you want to pull h265 streams from lalserver and play them, you can do that, so long as the player supports it.
+**Q: Does lal support H.265 playback?** lal supports H.265. if you want to pull H.265 streams from lalserver and play them, you can do that, so long as the player supports it.

-**Q: Why does it fail to play h265 FLV/RTMP streams with players like VLC?** lal supports h265 FLV/RTMP.
+**Q: Why does it fail to play H.265 FLV/RTMP streams with players like VLC?** lal supports H.265 FLV/RTMP.

-But since the official standard of FLV/RTMP doesn't support h265, the native official version of `ffmpeg`, VLC, `flv.js`etc.  don't support playing h265 rtmp/flv directly.
+But since the official standard of FLV/RTMP doesn't support H.265, the native official versions of `ffmpeg`, VLC, `flv.js`, etc. don't support playing H.265 rtmp/flv directly.
-You can use [thirdparty/build.sh](thirdparty/build.sh) in the lalext project to compile a `ffmpeg` that supports h265.
+You can use [thirdparty/build.sh](thirdparty/build.sh) in the lalext project to compile a `ffmpeg` that supports H.265.
 Also try: [EasyPlayer.js](https://github.com/tsingsee/EasyPlayer.js/).

 ▌ RTSP